cncf/techdocs/assessments/0009-iin-toto.md

 - **Meets min website req. (for Incubating):** Doc assessment in progress.
 Very little documentation is published directly on the website.
 Most docs are in GitHub, only a few of those are directly linked from the website.

+- **Branding and design:** Brand is evident across the website but the button component is an exception; it does not conform to the in-toto design/brand.

 - **Case studies/social proof:** Menu item **About > Adoptions & Integrations** links to GitHub repo with folders created and maintained by adopters.
 No icons or listing of adopters on the web site.

+- **Maintenance planning:** Website runs on Hugo, which is well supported by the community.
+Hard to tell who maintains what.
+Inotherwords, there are no custodians for website maintenance.

+- **A11y plan & implementation:** The in-toto website is accessible but lacks in some vital areas such as: element naming, color contrast, and internationalization.

 - **HTTPS access & HTTP redirect:** HTTPS is the default, HTTP redirects correctly.